Is There A Mental Health Reason For Showing No Emotion?

 Although the exact cause of personality disorders is not quite clear, certain factors are believed to increase the risk of developing or triggering personality disorder traits.
 History of a childhood conduct disorder, changes in brain structure and chemistry, abusive or unstable family relationships, and a family history of personality disorders or other mental illness are all possible contributing factors.

 Although there is no cure for most personality disorders, if the condition is detected early in life, some improvement in behaviors may be experienced.
-Because people with personality disorders do not process social experiences or emotions the same very unaffected people do, they are generally unable to experience emotional responses such as bonding, empathy, or caring.
-Further, their emotional behavior, or lack of, rarely changes.
+Because people with personality disorders do not process social experiences or emotions the same way unaffected people do, they are generally unable to experience emotional responses such as bonding, empathy, or caring.
+Further, their emotional behavior, or lack thereof, rarely changes.

 Autism and Lack of Emotional Responses

 The first symptoms of autism may become apparent in infancy when babies appear abnormally withdrawn and unresponsive to emotional bonding.
-As some children with autism grow, they often avoid making eye contact and May unable to engage in social situations.
+As some children with autism grow, they may be unable to engage in social situations similarly to neurotypical children.

 Alzheimer’s is a form of dementia.
 It affects memory, behavior, and mood, which can cause confusion and difficulty recognizing or relating to others.
 People with Alzheimer’s disease may first exhibit mild personality changes and a lack of spontaneity.
 As the disease progresses, increased memory loss occurs.
 Decreased cognition and emotional responses become more pronounced with time, and the disease eventually causes the affected individual to revert to a child-like state requiring total care.